Automatic Man: Album art

-In the United Kingdom, the album was championed on BBC Radio 1 by Alan Freeman, who provided a voiceover for adverts for the album transmitted on the UK's commercial radio stations.

 Original lineup dissolves

-After their album debut, Automatic Man promoted the disc with appearances at a number of European music festivals including the prestigious Montreux Jazz Festival in Switzerland.
+After their album debut, Automatic Man promoted the disc with appearances at a number of European music festivals, including the Montreux Jazz Festival in Switzerland.
 According to a later interview with Thrall, the band had trouble pulling off their material live.
-Part of the problem was that the technology of the era was too difficult to use live.
-Shrieve too would also recall that the band had not had enough chances to play live.
+Part of the problem was that the technology of the era was too difficult to use for a live audience.
+Shrieve also alleged that the band had not had enough chances to play live.

-The band was also feted by fellow artists and luminaries of the day including the Rolling Stones and Hunter S Thompson who wrote a concert review.
-Though they would make a few more live appearances in their original Bay Area stomping grounds, infighting, clashes over music and disagreements over how the bands finances were being directed, this led to Automatic Man's first line-up dissolving after returning to the United States in 1976.
+The band was also feted by fellow artists and luminaries of the day including the Rolling Stones and Hunter S. Thompson, who wrote a concert review.
+Though they would make a few more live appearances in the Bay Area, infighting, clashes over music, and disagreements over how the band's finances led to Automatic Man's first lineup dissolving after returning to the United States in 1976.